osome-iu/AI-powered-bot-detection-API/README.md

 ### POST `/predict`

-Predict if texts belong to a bot.
+Predict if texts belong to a AI-bot.

 **Request:**
 ```json